-Relish is one of my favorite homemade condiments.
+Relish is one of our favorite homemade condiments.
 Since we grow dozens of pepper plants each year, we end up making a lot of homemade spicy jalapeño relish.

 In this article, I’ll share our simple jalapeno relish recipe using just 7 ingredients.
 It is tangy, sweet, and will last for weeks in the refrigerator.
 You can even can it for long term storage!